 - Article 2-Registered Agent and Registered Office: The registered agent can be either (option A) a domestic entity or a foreign entity that is registered to do business in Texas or (option B) an individual resident of the state.
-The corporation cannot act as its own registered agent; do not enter the corporate name as the name of the registered agent.
+The limited liability company cannot act as its own registered agent; do not enter the limited liability company name as the name of the registered agent.